 The U.S. National Committee for DIVERSITAS (USNC/DIVERSITAS) is charged with advancing DIVERSITAS as an international biodiversity science program that links biological, ecological and social disciplines.

 The USNC/DIVERSITAS is composed of representatives from academia, non-governmental organizations, and experts in the different DIVERSITAS program elements.
 The senior American member of the Scientific Steering Committee (SC) of the international DIVERSITAS program serves as an ex officio member of the committee.
-Presently the SC Chairman, Professor Hal Mooney serves on the USNC.
 Members of the SC and chairs of DIVERSITAS core programs and cross-cutting initiatives are invited to all USNC meetings.